ligos/blog.ligos.net/source/_posts/Building-A-CRNG-Terninger-6-Additional-Crypto-Primitives.md

 ### Future Work

-The generator can create around 60MB of random bytes per second (on a current gen i3 - TODO get exact spec), however this assumes it is creating relatively large chunks of randomness at a time (32kB chunks).
+The generator can create around 60MB of random bytes per second (on an i3-7100), however this assumes it is creating relatively large chunks of randomness at a time (32kB chunks).

 Most random generators are asked for individual `Int32` or `Double` values.
 And the generator in its current state is highly inefficient at this (although I haven't tried benchmarking it yet).